ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.shelly/README.md

 The adapter communicates with Shelly devices by REST api and the CoAP or MQTT protocol.
 By the default Shelly firmware (no flashing of firmware needed!).
 You will find more and detailed information about the device here : [Shelly](https://shelly.cloud/)

+**This adapter uses Sentry libraries to automatically report exceptions and code errors to me as the developer.** More details see below!

 ## Installation
 You find a detailed installation documentation here:
 [Installation Documentation](./docs/EN/INSTALL.md)